San Diego International Airport: Origins

-Prior to the development of the airport, the area was a delta river outlet for the San Diego River into San Diego Bay, which was then re routed to terminate to the Pacific Ocean parallel to Mission Bay.
+Prior to the development of the airport, the area formed part of the delta of the San Diego River that discharged into San Diego Bay.
+The river was later rerouted to discharge into the Pacific Ocean west of Mission Bay.

-The airport is near the site of the Ryan Airlines factory, but it is not the same as Dutch Flats Airport, the Ryan airfield where Charles Lindbergh flight-tested the Spirit of St. Louis before his historic 1927 transatlantic flight.
-The site of Dutch Flats is on the other side of Marine Corps Recruit Depot San Diego, near the intersection of Midway and Barnett Avenues.
+The airport is near the site of the Ryan Aeronautical Company factory, where the Spirit of St. Louis was built for Charles Lindbergh's historic 1927 transatlantic flight.
+The aircraft was flight-tested at Dutch Flats Airport, Ryan's airfield located near the intersection of Midway and Barnett avenues on the opposite side of Marine Corps Recruit Depot San Diego.

-Inspired by Lindbergh's flight and excited to have made his plane, the city of San Diego passed a bond issue in 1928 for the construction of a two-runway municipal airport.
-Lindbergh encouraged the building of the airport and agreed to lend his name to it.
-The new airport, dedicated on August 16, 1928, was San Diego Municipal Airport – Lindbergh Field, with 140 Navy and 82 Army planes involved in a flyover.
+Inspired by Lindbergh's flight and proud to have produced his aircraft, the city of San Diego approved a bond issue in 1928 to construct an airport.
+Lindbergh encouraged the project and agreed to lend his name to it.
+The airport was dedicated on August 16, 1928, as San Diego Municipal Airport – Lindbergh Field, with 140 Navy and 82 Army aircraft participating in a flyover.

 The airport was the first federally certified airfield to serve all aircraft types, including seaplanes.
+The original terminal stood on the northeast side of the field along Pacific Highway.

+The airport also served as a testing site for several early U.S. sailplane designs, including those by William Hawley Bowlus, superintendent of construction on the Spirit of St. Louis.
+Bowlus operated the Bowlus Glider School at Lindbergh Field from 1929 to 1930.

+In 1930, Ruth Alexander set national and world altitude records for women at the airport.

-The original terminal was on the northeast side of the field, on Pacific Highway.
-The airport was also a testing facility for several early US sailplane designs, notably those by William Hawley Bowlus (superintendent of construction on the Spirit of St. Louis) who also operated the Bowlus Glider School at Lindbergh Field from 1929 to 1930.
-The airport was also the site of a national and world record for women's altitude established in 1930 by Ruth Alexander.
-The airport was also the site of the first transcontinental glider tow by Capt.
-Frank Hawks departing Lindbergh Field on March 30, 1930, and ending in Van Cortland Park in New York City on April 6, 1930.
-On June 1, 1930, a regular San Diego–Los Angeles airmail route started.
+The airport was the departure point for the first transcontinental glider tow, flown by Capt.
+Frank Hawks.
+The flight departed Lindbergh Field on March 30, 1930, and arrived at Van Cortlandt Park in New York City on April 6, 1930.
+Regular San Diego–Los Angeles airmail service began on June 1, 1930.
 The airport gained international airport status in 1934.

-In April 1937, United States Coast Guard Air Base was commissioned next to the airfield.
-The Coast Guard's fixed-wing aircraft used Lindbergh Field until the mid-1990s when their fixed-wing aircraft were assigned elsewhere.
+In April 1937, a United States Coast Guard air base was commissioned next to the airfield.
+The Coast Guard operated fixed-wing aircraft from Lindbergh Field until the mid-1990s, when those aircraft were reassigned elsewhere.

-A major defense contractor and contributor to World War II heavy bomber production, Consolidated Aircraft, later known as Convair, had their headquarters on the border of Lindbergh Field, and built many of their military aircraft there.
-Today the rental car building is on some of the former Consolidate Vultee property, with the street appropriately named "Liberator Way".
+Consolidated Aircraft (later Convair) had its headquarters adjacent to Lindbergh Field and manufactured military aircraft there during World War II.
+Today the airport's rental car facility occupies part of the former factory, and the nearby street is named Liberator Way, after the company's B-24 Liberator aircraft.
 Convair used the airport for test and delivery flights from 1935 to 1995.